Ntsika-Ngilane-dev/SDFPP_20205_Ntsika_Ngilane_Portfolio/README.md

 ## Features

-- Fully responsive layout using Flexbox and Grid where needed
+- Fully responsive layout using Flexbox and Grid
-- Matching Figma design in color, spacing, font, and section structure
+- Figma-accurate styling for spacing, colors, and typography
-- GitHub projects integrated into the layout with semantic markup
+- GitHub projects integrated

 ## How to Use